elixir-oslo/norwegian-life-sci-rdm-lookup/pages/cheat_sheets/cheat_sheets.md

 Each cheat sheet is maintained by one of the life science research infrastructures within [BioMedData in Norway](https://elixir.no/biomeddata).

+To figure out what is the relevant archive/repository to submit your life sciences data, check out the [Data Submission Wizard](https://www.ebi.ac.uk/submission/) created by European Bioinformatics Institute.

 {% include section-navigation-tiles.html type="cheat_sheet" search=true %}